Lytham St Annes

 Lytham St Annes (/ˈlɪðəm sənt ˈænz/) is a seaside town in the Borough of Fylde, Lancashire, England.
 It is located on the Fylde coast, directly south of Blackpool, on the Ribble Estuary.
 The population of the built-up area at the 2021 census was 42,695.

 The town is made up of four areas: Lytham, Ansdell, Fairhaven and St Annes-on-the-Sea.
-Lytham is the older settlement and the parish of Lytham used to cover the whole area.
+Lytham is the oldest settlement and the parish of Lytham used to cover the whole area.
 St Annes was founded as a new seaside resort in the 1870s on open land at the western end of the parish.
 From 1878, the two towns were administered separately; Fairhaven and Ansdell were part of Lytham.
 They were reunited in 1922 under the compound name Lytham St Annes.
 A civil parish called Saint Anne's on the Sea was created in 2005 to cover the western part of the built-up area.

 Lytham St Annes has four golf courses and links, the most notable being the Royal Lytham & St Annes Golf Club which regularly hosts the Open Championship.

 Lytham St Annes is a reasonably affluent area, with residents' earnings among the highest in the North of England.